-- When using WDS, be sure to configure WDS settings on both APs participating in the WDS link. - You can have only one WDS link between any pair of APs.
-That is, a remote MAC address may appear only once on the WDS page for a particular AP. - Both APs participating in a WDS link must be on the same Radio channel and using the same IEEE 802.11 mode.
-(See "Modifying Radio Settings" on page 58 for information on configuring the Radio mode and channel.) - When 802.11h is operational, setting up two WDS links can be difficult.
-See "Using the 802.11h Wireless Mode" on page 57. - If you use WPA encryption on the WDS link over radio 1, VAPO of radio 1 must use WPA Personal or WPA Enterprise as the security mode.
-If you use WPA on a WDS link over radio 2, VAPO of radio 2 must use WPA Personal or WPA Enterprise as the security mode.
+- •) When using WDS, be sure to configure WDS settings on both APs participating in the WDS link. - •) You can have only one WDS link between any pair of APs.
+That is, a remote MAC address may appear only once on the WDS page for a particular AP. - •) Both APs participating in a WDS link must be on the same Radio channel and using the same IEEE 802.11 mode.
+(See "Modifying Radio Settings" on page 40 for information on configuring the Radio mode and channel.) - •) When 802.11h is operational, setting up two WDS links can be difficult.

-To configure WDS on this AP, describe each AP intended to receive hand-offs and send information to this AP.
-For each destination AP, configure the fields listed in Table 21.
+To configure WDS on this AP, describe each AP intended to receive handoffs and send information to this AP.
+For each destination AP, configure the fields listed in the table below.